darylwdavis/commanderAPIexample/README.md

-# API Point and Object Query Example Using JQuery and Bootstrap
+# API Login and Object Query Example Using JQuery and Bootstrap
 Provides a framework for developing your interface to KMC Controls Commander API

 Getting Started